aedart/athenaeum/docs/archive/next/core/setup.md

 // Run the application
 $app->run();

-// ... your legacy application logic here ...
+// ... your custom application logic here ...

 // Terminate and destroy the application instance
 $app->terminate();